-Consideration of the principal adverse impacts of investment decisions on sustainability factors is made through the negative criteria listed below in the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?", as well as through the integration of ESG research in the investment process into the investment process (ESG scores) and through stock-picking (positive criteria).
-The use of positive criteria includes the absolute and relative assessment of companies regarding stakeholder-related data, e.g., relating to employees, society, suppliers, business ethics and environment, as well as the absolute and relative assessment of countries regarding the sustainable development of factors such as the political system, human rights, social structures, environmental resources and climate change policy.
+Consideration of the principal adverse impacts of investment decisions on sustainability factors is made through the negative criteria listed in the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?", as well as through the integration of ESG research in the investment process into the investment process (ESG scores) and through stock-picking (positive criteria).
+The use of positive criteria involves an absolute and relative assessment of companies in regard to stakeholder-related data, such as in the areas of employees, society, suppliers, business ethics and the environment.
 Additionally, companies are encouraged to reduce the adverse sustainability impacts through corporate dialogue and, in particular, through the exercise of voting rights - a process known as "engagement".
 These corporate engagement activities are conducted in the respective companies independent of any specific investment.
 The following table shows the areas where sustainability indicators for adverse impacts will be taken into consideration in particular, as well as the main measures which will be implemented.
-Regarding the environmental impact, every effort will be made to keep the level of greenhouse gases in the fund lower than the average of representative emerging markets countries.
-Information on the principal adverse impacts on sustainability factors can also be found in the Appendix "Environmental and/or social characteristics" in the fund's annual report on the management company's website.
+The published annual fund reports (Appendix: "Environmental and/or social characteristics") may also provide information about the principal adverse impacts on sustainability factors.

 Companies Negative criteria Positive criteria Engagement

 Environment Greenhouse gas emissions ✓ ✓ ✓

 Activities with adverse impacts on areas with protected biodiversity ✓ ✓

-Water (pollution, consumption) ✓ ✓
+Water (pollution, consumption) ✓ √

 Hazardous waste ✓ ✓

-Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enterprises; work accidents ✓ √ √
+Social and employment Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enterprises; work accidents ✓ √ √

-Gender justice ✓ ✓
+Gender justice √ √

 Controversial weapons ✓ ✓